 According to recent estimates, the average American household carries approximately $15,983 in credit card debt, according to NerdWallet.
 But this is just the average.
 Keep in mind that many households also carry large mortgages, student loan debt, medical debt, and other forms of debt, all of which can hurt their credit and make it challenging just to meet monthly expenses.
-If you’re struggling to pay your bills due to excessive debt, a Lowcountry Bankruptcy Lawyer might be able to help.
-But before you file for bankruptcy, here are five common myths about the process that you should understand.
+If you’re struggling to pay your bills due to excessive debt, an experienced Charleston bankruptcy lawyer might be able to help.
+But before you file for bankruptcy, here are five common myths about the process that you should understand

 Myth #1: Student Loans Can Never be Discharged in Bankruptcy

 This is not entirely true.
 Yes, most federally backed student loans are non-dischargeable through bankruptcy.
 But some student loans are actually dischargeable.
 Here are a few examples of loans that can be discharged:

 - Private loans that are not backed by the government;

 - Federal loans, if you can prove undue hardship; and